-Sunday, October 3rd, from 2:30-3:30 PM, we meet in the parking lot at 2:00 PM.
+Sunday, October 1st, from 3:00 – 4:00 PM, we meet in the parking lot at 2:45 PM.

 The first Sunday of October (Oct.
-3 this year) is observed as Respect Life Sunday in the Catholic Church.
+1st this year) is observed as Respect Life Sunday in the Catholic Church.
 As Catholics, we are called to cherish, defend, and protect those who are most vulnerable, from conception to its natural end.

 We participate in this nationally coordinated event, where churches all across the country will stand in silent prayer for one hour to honor the sanctity of life.
-Please join our parish in taking a stand for life on our sidewalks in front of our church.
+Please join our parish in taking a stand for life on the sidewalks in front of our church.

 The Knights of Columbus will provide a free light lunch in the parking lot before heading to the sidewalk to pray.
 Families are welcomed and encouraged as we stand to honor the dignity of all life from conception to natural death.
 Signs are provided and if needed you may bring a chair to sit in if you cannot stand for an hour.
 We invite you to join in this wonderful stand for life.
-(Counted as service hours for teens.)
-We are asked to wear RED signifying Jesus’ blood and His sacrificial death as well as the bloodshed of the innocents.

 Life at all stages is a gift from God—whether it is the life of the unborn in the womb or life outside the womb for those suffering from disabilities, abuse, or neglect.
 During this Holy Hour in front of the Blessed Sacrament, we will pray for the vast number of babies not allowed to be born, for the poor whose lives are made difficult, for men and women who are victims of brutal violence, for the elderly and the sick killed by indifference or out of misguided mercy.
 Our prayers may lift their spirits and perhaps even bring about a change in their condition, thereby bringing them peace.